 March 17, 2021

-To date, 46 experts have been involved in the program, as clinicians, medical educators and administrators.
-The Intern Training Program, including a 10-month bridging course and a two-year intern training course, is now well-established and will be ongoing until there is no further need.
+As of mid 2021, 27 Australian volunteers have been involved in the program, as clinicians, medical educators and administrators.
+The Intern Training Program, including a 10-month bridging course and a two-year intern training course, is now well-established and will continue until there is no further need.

-SIMPLER is a collaboration between AVI, the Australian Volunteers Program, the Australian Government Department of Foreign Affairs and Trade (DFAT), the Ministry of Health & Medical Services – Solomon Islands and the National Referral Hospital, Honiara.
+SIMPLER is a collaboration between AVI, the Australian Volunteers Program, the Australian Government Department of Foreign Affairs and Trade (DFAT), the Ministry of Health & Medical Services – Solomon Islands, and the National Referral Hospital, Honiara.

 All available positions for SIMPLER are advertised on the Australian Volunteers Program website.